Research Focus Boxes (RFBs)

 STEP 1: Choose your topic

-It does not address an interesting question.
-You will have a harder time writing about an article that is highly descriptive but lacks a question that you find interesting and that your reader wants to know the answer to.
+3. It does not address an interesting question.
+You will have a harder time writing about an article that is highly descriptive but lacks a question that you find interesting and that you can compel your reader to want to know the answer to.

-It was published too long ago for this assignment.
-See details under "Scope" below.
+4. It was published too long ago for this assignment.
+The article must be within the last three calendar years--see other details under "Scope" below.

-It covers material that is beyond your technical background.
-Do not choose an article that includes extensive math, technical methods, complicated analyses or biological details that you do not understand well enough to explain.
+5. It covers material that is beyond your technical background.
+Do not choose an article that includes complex math, technical methods, complicated analyses or biological details that you do not understand well enough to explain in your own words.

-You wait too long, and choose an article already approved for someone else.
-To encourage diversity, I will approve a given article for only one student.
+7. You wait too long, and choose an article already approved for someone else.
+To encourage diversity, I will approve a given article for only the first student who submits it for review.
 It therefore pays for you to screen your choice early.

 How to avoid these mistakes: start your search early, do not pick the first article you find, read abstracts to understand what each article offers, and read the article before submitting it for screening.